-Venezuela’s massive power outage, which began on 8 March, has resulted in 31 million residents losing access to water, food, fuel and cash – leaving people fearing for their lives and suffering under deteriorating conditions.
+Venezuela’s massive power outage, which began on 8 March, has resulted in 31 million residents losing access to water, food, fuel and Money in physical form such as banknotes and coins.
+More – leaving people fearing for their lives and suffering under deteriorating conditions.
 As cars and public transport stood still amidst pitch black traffic lights, thousands of commuters were forced to walk home.
 Tensions were high in hospitals operating without generators, where emergency cases and premature infants were struggling to survive; security was at threat as crime rates soared with looters desperate to access basic necessities.
 It’s a dark time for Venezuela that has left over 70% of the country paralyzed in fear.

 1,810 megawatts of electricity was cut from the national grid due to a fault in a high-voltage line that shut down 11 of 12 turbines at the Macagua hydroelectric plants, according to a report from the state power company seen by Bloomberg.
 Many are calling it an electrical war – one between President Nicolás Maduro and the US-back opposition trying to oust him.
 While others have differing opinions, it’s clear that the blackout has furthered chaos in a country already experiencing political and economic turmoil.

 Venezuela is no stranger to power cuts, especially since the 2007 nationalisation of its power grid.
 In 2016, Maduro imposed a 60-day state of emergency that entailed a shortage of electricity and water – but rarely has Venezuela been without power for such a long period of time or has seen one of grave magnitude.